 Results 1–10 of 52 for "Web Article"X related to "APA Committee on Disability Issues in..."
-Refine Your Search Refine Your Search TopicDisability (9)Therapy (8)Aging (6)Parenting (6)Children (5) 25 more... [+] Emotional health (5)Stress (5)Education (4)HIV & AIDS (4)Law & psychology (4)Sexuality (4)Violence (4)Anxiety (2)Kids & the media (2)Military (2)Teens (2)Workplace issues (2)Addictions (1)Depression (1)Health disparities (1)Intelligence (1)Lesbian, gay, bisexual, transgender (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Socioeconomic status (1)Suicide (1)Trauma (1)Women & men (1)Hide detailsDocument TypeWeb ArticleXYear2013 (5)2012 (8)2011 (18)2010 (6)Author/ContributorGovernment Relations Staff (4)MacGillivray, William A. (2)Burdette, Kimberly (1)Iwamasa, Gayle Y. (1)Martin, David J. (1) 2 more... [+] Nordal, Katherine C. (1)Rothschild, Louis (1)Hide details Results 1–10 of 52 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.What Psychologists Should Know About Disability A training session that destigmatizes disability and helps psychologists work more effectively with people with disabilities.Web Article (January 2012)2.APA Advocacy IssuesAPA's Government Relations offices work on issues such as aging; lesbian, gay, bisexual and transgender concerns; disability; peer review; trauma, violence and abuse; veterans and military issues; and children and the media.Web Article 3.Individuals with Disabilities Education Act (IDEA)The act ensures that all children with disabilities are entitled to a free appropriate public education to meet their unique needs and prepare them for further education, employment, and independent living.Web Article (January 2011)4.State Licensure and Certification Information for PsychologistsContact information for relevant state licensing and credentialing authorities for clinical and school psychology, including education, examination and any internship requirements, and scope of practice information.Web Article 5.Working with HIV: Issues for People with HIV/AIDS Contemplating Workforce (re)Entry Obstacles to workforce (re)entry exist for many HIV/AIDS infected individuals, including concerns over uncertain future health, possible loss of benefits, outdated job skills, discrimination, disclosure and accommodation for HIV/AIDS-related disabilities.Web Article (July 2011)6.Understanding psychotherapy and how it worksLearn how to choose a psychologist, how therapy works, how long it lasts and what should and shouldn’t happen during psychotherapy.Web Article (November 2012)7.Partner Violence: What Can You Do?This brochure briefly describes violence in the home and provides advice for victims, abusers, and family and friends.Web Article 8.HIV among African-AmericansTopics covered in the report on HIV and African-Americans include: HIV/AIDS cases in Washington, D.C., women and youth, socioeconomic status and discrimination, and APA's HIV/AIDS advocacy efforts.Web Article 9.How to Choose a PsychologistWhen you need help from a trained, licensed professional to work through feelings or problems that seem beyond your control, these tips can help you choose a psychotherapist and address the financial questions related to therapy.Web Article (July 2011)10.Evidence-based Obesity Management for Primary CareEvidence-based treatment of pediatric overweight and obesity begins with accurate assessment of the child or adolescent's age, height and weight.
-Environmental, economic, cultural and behavioral factors are also important contributors to consider.Web Article Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicDisability (9)Aging (6)Therapy (6)Parenting (5)Children (4) 23 more... [+] HIV & AIDS (4)Stress (4)Education (3)Emotional health (3)Law & psychology (3)Kids & the media (2)Military (2)Teens (2)Violence (2)Workplace issues (2)Addictions (1)Anxiety (1)Health disparities (1)Intelligence (1)Lesbian, gay, bisexual, transgender (1)Natural disasters (1)Obesity (1)Pain (1)Post-traumatic Stress Disorder (1)Race (1)Socioeconomic status (1)Trauma (1)Women & men (1)Hide detailsDocument TypeWeb ArticleXYear2013 (5)2012 (5)2011 (16)2010 (2)Author/ContributorGovernment Relations Staff (2)Hamilton, Audrey (2)Burdette, Kimberly (1)Iwamasa, Gayle Y. (1)MacGillivray, William A. (1) 5 more... [+] Martin, David J. (1)Nordal, Katherine C. (1)Rothschild, Louis (1)Spiteri-Cornish, Lara (1)Zak, Paul (1)Hide details Results 1–10 of 52 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.What Psychologists Should Know About Disability A training session that destigmatizes disability and helps psychologists work more effectively with people with disabilities.Web Article (January 2012)2.Individuals with Disabilities Education Act (IDEA)The act ensures that all children with disabilities are entitled to a free appropriate public education to meet their unique needs and prepare them for further education, employment, and independent living.Web Article (January 2011)3.APA Advocacy IssuesAPA's Government Relations offices work on issues such as aging; lesbian, gay, bisexual and transgender concerns; disability; peer review; trauma, violence and abuse; veterans and military issues; and children and the media.Web Article 4.State Licensure and Certification Information for PsychologistsContact information for relevant state licensing and credentialing authorities for clinical and school psychology, including education, examination and any internship requirements, and scope of practice information.Web Article 5.PI-GRO Applauds the Enactment of Rosa's LawRosa's Law (S. 2781) changed references in federal law from “mentally retarded individual” to an “individual with an intellectual disability.”Web Article (January 2011)6.Working with HIV: Issues for People with HIV/AIDS Contemplating Workforce (re)Entry Obstacles to workforce (re)entry exist for many HIV/AIDS infected individuals, including concerns over uncertain future health, possible loss of benefits, outdated job skills, discrimination, disclosure and accommodation for HIV/AIDS-related disabilities.Web Article (July 2011)7.The Wellstone-Domenici Mental Health Parity Act of 2008: Questions and answers for psychologistsAnswers about mental health and substance use parity, how the act applies to Medicare and Medicaid patients, network reimbursement and included diagnoses.Web Article 8.Congress should restore Medicare mental health services cutsTo protect mental health benefits that Medicare patients receive, Congress should extend for two years the restoration of reimbursement cut from psychologists' and social workers' services and also make psychologists eligible for E&M reimbursement for the services they provide within their licensure.
+The cost is very low to protect mental health.Web Article 9.Research finds psychoanalysis effective for patients with complex mental disordersA meta-analysis demonstrates the effectiveness of psychodynamic psychotherapy.Web Article 10.CMS payment rule gravely impacts Medicare mental health servicesWith a 14 percent cut in psychologists’ and social workers’ Medicare reimbursement, many Medicare beneficiaries will lose access to mental health and testing services.Web Article Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 52 for "Web Article"X related to "APA Committee on Disability Issues in..."